 Nurya started looking around on the Internet and talking to friends with similar interests.
 In November 2014, she published a week of links on faith and food on her Churchwork blog and asked for feedback and additions.
 In March of 2015 she put those links plus more into a downloadable guide.

 Nurya was touched and grateful when some of the people she most admired in the Christian food movement thanked her and started publicizing the guide of their own initiative.
 Over three hundred downloads later it became clear that a new version was needed.
 Abby Bok, Michael Edwardson and Erin Skidmore all worked with Nurya on the second version.
-Now, Plainsong Farm stewards the guide as part of our ministry.
+After 1000 downloads and a fundraising campaign, the guide became a website where you can add your own listing to the directory and keep up on news at the intersection of Christian faith, sustainable agriculture, and food security.
+Plainsong Farm stewards the site as part of our ministry.

 Get the guide!